DavidBrown67/Dog-Photography/README.md

 I would have struggled. especially like to thank, Anthony O'Brien, Suzy Bennet  and Brian Murphy particularly.

 I want to thank my mentor Simen Daehlin, for his guidance and being so flexible when I struggled to book sessions with him.

+I want to thank Anouk Smet for using her website as a reference for the README.md and the code to guid me for my website project.

 [Back to Top](#table-of-contents)